 Without a hat to call attention to a woman’s head, hairstyles became a new focus for women.
 The bouffant look teased hair to new heights, literally.
 Guiche curls kissed her cheeks (made possible by a bit of nail polish to keep them pointed to a crisp.)
 All that volume made faces appear smaller and more doll-like.
 Hair length rose from shoulder to chin and cropped above the ears as the decade progressed, only to come crashing down again in the ’70s.

 The graveyard look was in.
-Pale white skin, white lips, bold black eyeliner and dark smokey eye shadow.
-It was a stark contrast to the girly look of clothing until the mid 60s when a layer of childlessness was added.
-Eyes were exaggerated with extra long lashes, shimmer eyeshadow, arched brows, light spot blush and lips turned to a baby pink pout.
+Pale white skin, white lips, bold black eyeliner and dark smokey eyeshadow.
+It was a stark contrast to the girly look of clothing until the mid ’60s when a layer of childness was added.
+Eyes were exaggerated with extra long lashes, shimmer eyeshadow, arched brows, light spot blush, and lips turned to a baby pink pout.

 The combination, looking back, was a scene from a child-meets-ax-murderer horror movie.

 Late 1960s Fashion: The Hippie Look

 The late ’60s saw a movement of anti-fashion, a political statement, that grew so popular it became a main stream fashion style.
 The look started with faded denim jeans, basic and boring, anti-fashion.
 The flower child decoration of patches, embroidery, painting and studding came a few years later as hippie fashion became wearable statements.

 Anti-fashion meant anti anyone who has any opinion about what “works” and “doesn’t work” in fashion.
-Forrest green with brown suede, sunshine yellow with denim blue were signature colors of the hippie ’60s.
+Forest green with brown suede, sunshine yellow with denim blue were signature colors of the hippie ’60s.

 Colors were not the only thing to be exaggerated.
-Clothes too were of extreme proportions.
+Clothes were of extreme proportions.
 Hats were big and floppy, vests hung down to the knee and coats to the floor.